English 330: Interdisciplinary Writing

 Additional Course Work

-Includes writing activities both in and out of class, meeting draft deadlines and participating in peer reviews throughout the semester.
+Includes writing activities both in and out of class, meeting draft deadlines and participating in peer reviews and other class activities throughout the semester.

 E - Portfolio

 Revised versions of "Advice for Beginning College Students," "Collaborative Reflection," & "Making A Difference" proposal.